oracle-devrel/technology-engineering/cloud-infrastructure/networking/cdn/README.md

 # Content Delivery Network (CDN)

 Enables customers to deliver digital content to end users from a nearby location in a geographically distributed network.
-Customers benefit from integrated APIs, console, UCM billing and stronger integrations between OCI Object Storage, Compute and CDN to reduce origin-server-to-CDN egress fees.
+Customers benefit from integrated APIs, console, UCM billing, and stronger integrations between OCI Object Storage, Compute, and CDN to reduce origin-server-to-CDN egress fees.

 # Table of Contents